Oboe: Jazz

 The oboe remains uncommon in jazz music, but there have been notable uses of the instrument.
 Some early bands in the 1920s and 1930s, most notably that of Paul Whiteman, included it for coloristic purposes.
 Most often in this era it was used for dance band music, but occasionally oboists may be heard used in a similar manner to a saxophone for solos.
 Most of the time these oboists were already playing with the band or orchestra on a different woodwind instrument.
 The multi-instrumentalist Garvin Bushell (1902–1991) played the oboe in jazz bands as early as 1924 and used the instrument throughout his career, eventually recording with John Coltrane in 1961.
+The first jazz musician of the modern era in the early 1950`s to solo extensively and record on the oboe (and its relative the English horn) was Bob Cooper, who played in a group alongside flutist and saxophonist Bud Shank on a number of recordings.
 Gil Evans featured oboe in sections of his famous Sketches of Spain collaboration with trumpeter Miles Davis.
 Though primarily a tenor saxophone and flute player, Yusef Lateef was among the first (in 1961) to use the oboe as a solo instrument in modern jazz performances and recordings.
 Composer and double bassist Charles Mingus gave the oboe a brief but prominent role (played by Dick Hafer) in his composition "I.X.
 Love" on the 1963 album Mingus Mingus Mingus Mingus Mingus.

 With the birth of jazz fusion in the late 1960s, and its continuous development through the following decade, the oboe became somewhat more prominent, replacing on some occasions the saxophone as the focal point.
 The oboe was used with great success by the Welsh multi-instrumentalist Karl Jenkins in his work with the groups Nucleus and Soft Machine, and by the American woodwind player Paul McCandless, co-founder of the Paul Winter Consort and later Oregon.

 The 1980s saw an increasing number of oboists try their hand at non-classical work, and many players of note have recorded and performed alternative music on oboe.
 Some present-day jazz groups influenced by classical music, such as the Maria Schneider Orchestra, feature the oboe.